sebastien-violante/blogapp/README.md

     - access the list of messages left via the form and reply to the message by sending an email.

 **  The site is developed in symfony 6 and PHP 8.1, with some additional libraries (including webpack and other js packages)

+** To developp this app, I've followed the course made by Espero AKPOLI and avaliable notably on Udemy platform.
+I've also added several features.
+Thank's for your further comments !

 ## Getting Started